btkrausen/hashicorp/packer/Lab 11 - Targeting Cloud Builds.md

 - Task 3: Target Builds for certain OS sources
 - Task 4: Exclude packer builds for certain cloud targets

-We will utilize the Packer Templates from the 'Code Organization' lab.
+We will utilize the Packer Templates from the *Code Organization* lab.

 ## Task 1 - Target Provisioners to only run for certain sources
 Targets can specified within a `provisioner` block to only run for certain image sources.
 In this example we will install `azure-cli` only on the Azure Images and the `awscli` only on the AWS Images.